 • equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported.

 A Unique Child

-At St Anne’s we recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
+We recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children develop in individual ways, at varying rates.
 Children’s attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration and rewards, to encourage children to develop a positive attitude to learning.

-At St Anne’s we recognise that children learn to be strong and independent from secure relationships.
+We recognise that children learn to be strong and independent from secure relationships.
 We aim to develop caring, respectful, professional relationships with our children and their families.

-At St Anne’s we recognise that the environment plays a key role in supporting and extending the children’s development.
+We understand that the environment plays a key role in supporting and extending the children’s development.
 Through observation and interaction we continuously assess the children’s interests, stages of development and next steps for learning, and plan challenging, achievable activities and experiences to enable children to progress quickly.

 Learning and Development

-The Foundation Stage Environment is organised to allow children to explore and learn securely and safely.
+Our 'Foundation Stage' environment is organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, or be quiet and rest.
 The unit is planned so that children are able to find activities, equipment and resources independently.
 Provision in these areas includes familiar and continuously accessible activities and resources, as well as activities which are varied and enhanced to fit in with current themes and learning needs.
 Each day is composed of playing and learning through a balance of adult-led teaching activities and child-initiated time.